Chinese History: A New Manual: Reception

+“Wilkinson displays a mastery of a vast array of topics and subfields… No one undertaking serious research about Chinese history…should be without it.”
+Bruce Rusk in the Journal of Asian Studies.

-Sixth edition: “Although originally intended for use by graduate students, it’s an essential reference for even the most casual sinologist, with its pithy explanations of key historical and cultural issues, and extensive bibliographies for those who want to delve deeper.”
-Peter Neville-Hadley.
-“The man who can answer any question on China you might have, and why ‘Have you looked in Wilkinson?’ will remain the common response to a Chinese historical query.”
-South China Morning Post, July 3, 2022.
+Sixth edition: “Although originally intended for use by graduate students, it is an essential reference for even the most casual sinologist, with its pithy explanations of key historical and cultural issues, and extensive bibliographies for those who want to delve deeper.”
+Peter Neville-Hadley in the South China Morning Post.

+“A monument of scholarship, one of the great works on China published in English (or any other language) in the last hundred years.”
+Lee Moore in China Books Review.